 |20 to 24 years||47 ||1,779 ||6,371 ||8,150 |

 |25 to 29 years||18 ||718 ||3,623 ||4,341 |

 |Forested Acres and Merchantable Timber Inventory||296 ||3,590 ||11,517 ||15,107 |

 Conversion factor for m3 to SGT

 All of our U.S. and New Zealand land or leasehold sales, including HBU and non-HBU, are reported in our Real Estate segment.
-We report our Real Estate sales in five categories:
+We report our Real Estate sales in six categories:

-The Improved Development category comprises properties sold for development for which Rayonier, through a taxable REIT subsidiary, has invested in site improvements such as infrastructure, roadways, utilities, amenities and/or other improvements designed to enhance marketability and create parcels, pads and/or lots for sale.
+The Improved Development category comprises properties sold for development for which we, through a taxable REIT subsidiary, have invested in site improvements such as infrastructure, roadways, utilities, amenities and/or other improvements designed to enhance marketability and create parcels, pads and/or lots for sale.

-The Unimproved Development category comprises properties sold for development for which Rayonier has not invested in site improvements.
+The Unimproved Development category comprises properties sold for development for which we have not invested in site improvements.